Dhghomon/easy_rust/README.md

 This is where you can start to give your structs and enums some real power.
 To call functions on a `struct` or an `enum`, use an `impl` block.
 These functions are called **methods**.
 There are two kinds of methods in an `impl` block.

 - Regular methods: these take **self** (or **&self** or **&mut self**).
 Regular methods use a `.` (a period). `.clone()` is an example of a regular method.
 - Associated methods (or "static" methods): these do not take self.
 Associated means "related to".
 They are written differently, using `::`. `String::from()` is an associated method, and so is `Vec::new()`.
-You usually see associated methods used create new variables.
+You usually see associated methods used to create new variables.

 In our example we are going to create animals and print them.